Vanya Petkova: Literary career

-Petkova's literary debut was in 1959, when her original poem followed by an essay were published in a local newspaper.
-In 1965 her first book titled Salty Winds was published, and between 1966 and 1973 she worked as editor and editor-in-chief for Bulgarian newspapers Slaveyche and Literaturen Front.
-She also worked as a translator at the Bulgarian Embassy in Khartoum, Sudan - the homeland of her future husband Dr. Nouri Sadiq Oraby, PhD, a Sudanese geography teacher of Nubian descent, whom she married in 1966.
+Petkova's literary debut was in 1959, when her original poem titled Dream was published in a local newspaper, and was noticed by established Bulgarian female poet Dora Gabe.
+In 1965 her debut collection titled Salty Winds was published, and between 1970 and 1973 she worked as an editor and editor-in-chief for Bulgarian newspapers Slaveyche and Literaturen Front.
+She also worked as a translator at the Bulgarian Embassy in Khartoum, Sudan - the homeland of her husband Dr. Nouri Sadiq Oraby, a Sudanese geography teacher of Nubian descent, whom she met as a student at the Sofia State University, and married in 1966.

 In 1967 they had their only child Olga-Jacqueline.
 The same year, Petkova published her second poetry book titled Bullets In The Sand, followed by her third and most popular piece The Sinner, which was subsequently banned by the Bulgarian Communist Party because of the verse "There!
 Sinner - I am!
 I say what I think and kiss whose lips I desire, and eyes as azure as lakes, and eyes as dark as hazelnut I besplotch."
 Petkova was accused of "anti-communist propaganda and incitement of immoral behavior".
 The ban would be lifted a year later because of Petkova's growing popularity in the country.
-The book was issued a year later without censorship, lifting Petkova's popularity in the country to the highest levels in the late 60s and yearly 70s.
+The book was issued a year later without censorship, lifting Petkova's popularity to the highest levels in the late 60s and yearly 70s.

-Petkova majored in Slavic Philology at the University of Sofia with a minor in German, followed by a subsequent diplomatic career as Bulgaria's cultural envoy to Cuba, where Petkova would learn Spanish and later specialize in Latin American studies at the Jose Marti Institute of Foreign Languages in Havana from 1974 to 1978.
+Petkova was fluent in seven languages in total, starting with her major in Slavic Philology at the University of Sofia, followed by a minor in German and English.
+In 1974 she began a short-lived diplomatic career after being appointed deputy cultural envoy of Bulgaria to Cuba, where Petkova would learn Spanish and later specialize in Latin American studies at the Jose Marti Institute of Foreign Languages at the Havana University from 1974 to 1978.